 District Superintendent Jim Negri refused to talk about the specifics of Maguire's case.
 He met Monday morning with parents to hear their concerns, which they also plan to air at the Acalanes school board meeting Wednesday night.

-"We will take it in
+"We will take it in consideration," Negri said.

 Maguire built Miramonte High School's public speaking program from scratch after becoming a teacher at the Orinda campus in 1979.
 Under her guidance, the school has clinched numerous state titles and groomed dozens of state champions whose plaques line the wall of her classroom.